 Nowadays, HIV is still vastly prevalent in Africa, and the top 10 countries in the world with the highest rates of HIV/AIDS are all from Africa.
 The issue is, most of the African countries are poor and hence have been unable to gather resources necessary to successfully eradicate the disease.
 Sadly, it looks like this trend is set to continue as no major inroads have been made in the battle against HIV in Africa–especially in countries like Swaziland, Botswana, Lesotho, and South Africa.

 Meanwhile, even though Europe has managed to reduce HIV rates substantially, the disease has still made its presence known on the European continent.
 Without further ado, let’s take a look at the European countries with the highest HIV rates.
-To find out the countries which have the highest HIV rates in Europe, we consulted the CIA Factbook for global HIV rates and then filtered the countries from Europe to arrive at our list.
+To find out the countries which have the highest HIV rates in Europe, we consulted the CIA Factbook for global HIV rates and then filtered the countries from Europe to arrive at our list of countries with the highest HIV rates in Europe.